MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Setting-Up-Table-Views/content.md

 1. Total number of cells
 2. What information to display for each specific cell

-Let's add the necessary code to our project and discuss it afterwards.
+Let's add the necessary code to our project; we will discuss it afterwards.

 > [action]
 Add these two methods under the declaration of the *ListNotesTableViewController* class: